lichengwanw/Evolutionary-game-dynamics-of-risk-sharing-mechanisms-in-index-insurance/README.md

-The provided MATLAB code is used for processing representative images, alongside a more user-friendly version written in Jupyter.
+The provided MATLAB code is used for processing representative figures, alongside a more user-friendly version written in Jupyter.